What is Normalization?

 SSC uses the normalization formula to calculate the final score of a candidate based on the difficulty of its shift.
 The formula is based on the average marks scored in a particular shift that determines the difficulty level.
 The normalization is based on the fundamental assumption that “in all multi-shift examinations, the distribution of abilities of candidates is the same across all the shifts”.
 This assumption is justified since the number of candidates appearing in multiple shifts in the examinations conducted by the Commission is large and the procedure for allocation of examination shift to candidates is random.
 The following formula will be used by the Commission to calculate the final score of candidates in the multi-shift examinations:

-With the introduction of normalization, students need not to worry if their shift is difficult as compared to others.
-For example, if the average marks scored by students in first shift is 120 marks out of 200 and the average marks scored by students in second shift is 100 marks out of 200 marks, then the marks will be normalized as the second shift was difficult.
+With the introduction of SSC CHSL and CGL normalization, students need not worry if their shift is difficult as compared to others.
+For example, if the average marks scored by students in the first shift is 120 marks out of 200 and the average marks scored by students in the second shift is 100 marks out of 200 marks, then the marks will be normalized as the second shift was difficult.

 Normalization in Score was a unison demand by aspirants as Exam level in different shifts often seem to be varied.
 Some aspirants with hard-luck happen to fall for the difficult question set in Exam whereas some other aspirants get an easy level Question Set comparatively.
 Therefore, this brings a disparity and cause muddling in the mindset of candidates in final exam merit thus begetting a dissatisfaction and impiety in the Commission.